r-lidar/lidR/README.md

 ![](https://github.com/Jean-Romain/lidR/blob/gh-pages/images/gridMetrics-mean.jpg)

+## Changelog v.1.1.1

+- Fix: readLAS can read file from a `Catalog` object again.
+- Fix: bug when building a `Catalog` from a folder containing not only las or laz files.
+Add a regular expression.
+- Fix: bug when building a `Catalog` since version 1.1.0.
+Works angain.

 ## Changelog v1.1.0

 - Function `classifyFromShapefile` is, at least, 3 times faster.
 Parts of the function have been rewritten in C++.
 The new column is added by reference